 In February 2009, the Treasury Department outlined a financial stability plan with additional measures to provide capital relief to institutions holding troubled assets, including a capital assistance program for banks that have undergone a "stress test" (the "Capital Assistance Program") and a public-private investment fund to purchase troubled assets from financial institutions.
 The administration has also announced its Homeowner Affordability and Stability Plan, which includes a number of elements intended to reduce the number of mortgage foreclosures.
 Further details of this plan are expected to be announced in March.
 The U.S. government may also establish additional programs to improve liquidity in the financial markets, support asset prices and recapitalize the financial sector.
-There can be no assurance as to the form of any such additional programs or the impact that these additional measures or any existing governmental programs will have on the financial markets, whether on the levels of volatility currently being experienced, the levels of lending by financial institutions, the prices buyers are willing to pay for financial assets or otherwise.
+There can be no assurance as to the form of any such additional programs or the impact that these additional measures or any existing governmental programs will have on the financial institutions, the prices buyers are willing to pay for financial assets or otherwise.
 The choices made by the U.S. Treasury in its distribution of amounts available under the EESA, the Capital Assistance Program and other programs could have the effect of supporting some aspects of the financial services industry more than others or providing advantages to some of our competitors.
 See "Risk Factors - Competitive Factors May Adversely Affect Our Market Share and Profitability."